danilofo/cgnenhancer/README.md

 The workflow is the following: (For each session)

-1. New links are downloaded from Pocket (for now, this is done manually) 1bis.
-Tags can be suggested for the newly downloaded links
+1. New links are downloaded from Pocket (for now, this is done manually)
+2. Tags can be suggested for the newly downloaded links
-2. New articles are contextualized (i.e., the user assigns them to contexts, possibly using AI suggestions) 2bis.
-AI suggests the 'most similar' article inside _that_ context (i.e. AI increases user's long-term memory...)
+3. New articles are contextualized (i.e., the user assigns them to contexts, possibly using AI suggestions)
+4. AI suggests the 'most similar' article inside _that_ context (i.e. AI increases user's long-term memory...)
-3. The user can create a new context, and assign articles to them (manually, or using tags)
+5. The user can create a new context, and assign articles to them (manually, or using tags)
-4. The user can view a context, list the articles it contains, and read them in the browser
+6. The user can view a context, list the articles it contains, and read them in the browser
+7. Every change is saved, hopefully in an additive way!

 ## Design principles